Connect AWS to StackGuardian

 - Add a Connector name.

-- Click Create to finalize the connector.
+- Click Connect & scan to finalize the connector.

 - Click Connect with Cloud Provider.